6 rooms

 From the landing, WC with wash hand basin, door to rear aspect bedroom (13m²)With built-in wardrobes, tilt and turn window and separate en-suite shower room.

 From the landing, door to front bedroom (16m²), overlooking church square.
-One corner has been partitioned to provide space for a shower and wash hand basin.
+One corner has been partitioned to provide a shower and wash hand basin.

 Back to the same landing for access to another small office, nursery or dressing room.